d3v1l401/FindCrypt-Ghidra/README.md

 The database is a binary file I serialized myself, it's very easy to understand and very basic but functional for its goal.
 The database contains all of the **79** algorithms constants implemented by Ilfak, no sacrifices have been made while migrating them, while also adding more and more by the contributors.

-These are the supported algorithms, currently stored in the database being used.
+There's a total of **122 detectable constants** in the database, related to:

+* **Raw Primitives**
+	* Keccak (SHA-3)
+* **Elliptic Curves**
+	* Donna32 (EC25519), Donna64 (EC25519)
 * **Stream ciphers**
-    * Chacha
+    * Chacha, Salsa, Sosemanuk
 * **Block ciphers**
-    * Blowfish, Camellia, DES, TripleDES, RC2, SHARK, Cast, Square, WAKE, Skipjack
+    * Blowfish, Camellia, DES, TripleDES, RC2, SHARK, Cast, Square, WAKE, Skipjack, HIGHT, Kalyna, LEA, SEED, SCHACAL2, SIMON-64, SIMON-128, TEA/TEAN/XTEA/XXTEA
 * **Hash funcions**
-    * Whirlpool, MD2, MD4, MD5, SHA-1, SHA-256, SHA-384, SHA512, Tiger, RIPEMD160, HAVAL, BLAKE2
+    * Whirlpool, MD2, MD4, MD5, SHA-1, SHA-256, SHA-384, SHA-512, Tiger, RIPEMD160, HAVAL, BLAKE2
 * **AES Family**
     * AES, RC5/RC6, MARS, Twofish, CAST-256, GOST, SAFER
 * **Compression**